Technician examining an industrial radiographic film in front of a light box, focusing on the weld inspection of a tank.

 Isotopes that are radioactive due to unstable nuclei.
 When nuclei are too heavy, they emit radiation to become stable in a process called radioactive decay.

-Radiation Types in UT
+Radiation Types in RT

 When atoms become radioactive, they can emit different types of radiation that each have different ways of interacting with materials.
 Gamma and X-ray radiation are used in radiographic testing due to their high energy and ability to penetrate through many materials.